uvarc/rc-learning/content/notes/hpc-from-terminal/section1.md

 **Example**

-If your computer is a MacOS or Linux system, you log in with
+If your computer is a macOS or Linux system, you log in with
 ```bash
 ssh -Y mst3k@login.hpc.virginia.edu
 ```
 Throughout this tutorial we will use `mst3k` as our example user ID.
 You should substitute your own.
 The option `-Y` allows access to graphical applications and requires that an _X11 server_ application must be installed on your computer.
-This should be the default for Linux, but MacOS users must install [XQuartz](https://xquartz.org) before this command-line option will be useful.
+This should be the default for Linux, but macOS users must install [XQuartz](https://xquartz.org) before this command-line option will be useful.

 ### Graphical Applications